matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/6 Agile Software Development.md

 * Changes will occur, so:
   * Use lightweight documentation
   * Implement extensive test automation
-* Makes Regression testing easier and faster
+* Makes Regression testing easier & faster

 * Use experience-based testing for manual test activities - not to waste time on extensive test analysis & design